 For my current hexcrawl campaign, the Hexedland, I created a 10-by-10 hexmap using Text Mapper.
-I used the random generator based on Erin D. Smale’s algorithm, then keep tweaking the results by hand until I got something I liked.
+I used the random generator based on Erin D. Smale’s algorithm, then kept tweaking the results by hand until I got something I liked.
 For instance, I wanted the starting hex to border each type of other terrain (forest, mountains, hills, swamp, lake, grassland) so that players could choose the type of environment (and therefore monsters) they wanted to encounter.
 I lengthened a mountain range that divided the middle of the map, and had the west side be arid and the east side be fertile, indicating that rains blow westward.

 Editing the map doesn’t involve drawing but involves changing descriptions of hexes: